queler/alttpr-Tracker/README.md

 - **RED:** This item is not accessible.
 - **ORANGE**: This item is not accessible, but it is possible to check what it is.
 - **GREEN**: This item is accessible.
-- **BLUE**: This item is accessible, but only by traversing a dark room.
+- **BLUE**: This item is accessible, but only by traversing a dark room.Also minor glitches like fake flippers and super bunny
 - **YELLOW**: It is uncertain whether or not this item is accessible.
+Also used for some chestz3g being acceasible in inverted superbunny (e.g. Blind's hut, Kak well)\,

 ###### DUNGEON CHESTS